X-D-R/ARCube/README.md

 2. **Photo detection** using detect_photo function.

 This function detects object on the photo.
 Has 3 input params:
--   :param Detector, object of Detector class
+-   :param detector: Detector, object of Detector class
 -   :param input_file: str, path to image where we use detector
 -   :param output_file: str, path to store the image with detected photo